simonmarwitz/pyOMA/doc/index.rst

     * Beginner :
         * Creation and simplifaction of scripts on the basis of exemplary measurment campaigns
-        * Creating missing GUI parts for the PreProcessing and OMA classes
+        * Creating missing GUI parts for the PreProcessing and OMA modules
         * Setup jupyter notebooks for interactive analyses
         * Improvement of the documentation, where needed
         * Add licensing statements to each file